Candles

 Cotton buds/pads

-Have you ever bought cotton buds and found that the pot just isn’t suitable?
+Have you ever bought cotton buds and found the pot unsuitable?

-For those that use a cosmetics remover product instead of a make up remover towel, make the cotton balls/pads accessible in their own container and ditch the plastic bag that they are sold in.
+For those who use a cosmetics remover product instead of a makeup remover towel, make the cotton balls/pads accessible in their container and ditch the plastic bag they are sold in.

 Reusing candle jars